Introduction

 7. Sweet Orange Oil

-It is helpful when stress feels heavy or dull.
+It is helpful when stress can feel heavy or dull.

 Best for: